 I host and produce the well respected Agile Path podcast where I create in-depth audio documentaries on the topics that most affect organisations transitioning to agile ways of working and other critical issues.
 The first season focuses on the effect of psychological safety (or the lack there of) on organisations and wider society.
-This has lead to many speaking engagements at conferences and user groups across the UK, US and Europe.
+This has lead to many speaking engagements across the UK, US and Europe.

 I live in Manchester, UK with my two boys and cat.
 I love experimental cookery, photographing things that others don’t notice, getting lost in cities I don’t know and travelling to places I've never been to.
 But more than anything, I love spending time with my two boys who have taught me more about life than anything else possibly could.